sseanik/Seddit/README.md

 For a non-logged in user, they will have limited visibility of features and are only able to browse 'Public Posts'.
 A dummy user (Mary) has been prefilled in the Login modal to view further demo functionality.

+### Deployment

+The frontend is hosted on Vercel.
+The backend, which has been modified, is hosted on Heroku.

 ### [Original Spec](https://github.com/sseanik/Seddit/blob/master/SPEC.md)

 This web application was developed for a Software Construction project in CS2041 where the backend was provided by course staff.
 I have written all Frontend code, where the spec and backend server are owned by UNSW CSE and the CS2041 course.